 Major and Minor

-Our program allows students to approach Latin American and Latino cultures in all their diversity of expression - not only "high culture" but also folk and other forms, from pre-Columbian times to the present, from Rio de Janeiro to New york and beyond.
+Our program allows students to approach Latin American and Latinx cultures in all their diversity of expression - not only "high culture" but also folk and other forms, from pre-Columbian times to the present, from Rio de Janeiro to New York and beyond.
 Ibero-America is a focal point from which undergraduates may reach out toward scholarly research on the pre-Columbian societies of the Americas, Spain and Portugal, the non-Hispanic Caribbean, and Latino communities in the United States.
-The Latin American and Latino Studies Major is an interdisciplinary major, in which a student's credits are spread across three course clusters: social science, cultural criticism and history.
+The Latin American and Latinx Studies (LALS) Major is an interdisciplinary major, in which a student's credits are spread across three course clusters: social science, cultural criticism and history.

 Courses appropriate for first-year students: LALS 240, LALS 254, LALS 213, LALS 307

 Students in both the Major and Minor are encouraged to participate in a study-abroad program in Latin America (see the Office of International Programs for descriptions of such programs), and to have other travel, volunteer, or work experiences in Latin America as well.
 With a letter of permission from the College of Arts and Sciences, students also have access to Latin American courses at nearby Bryn Mawr College, Haverford College, and Swarthmore College.